cocagne/paxos/README.md

 Overview
 --------

-Plain Paxos provides basic implementations of the Paxos algorithm.
+Essential Paxos provides basic implementations of the Paxos algorithm.
 The distinguishing characteristic of this implementation, as compared to other freely available and open-source implementations, is that this library is independent of application domains and networking infrastructures.
 Whereas most